 Fine – The fiber is aligned according to the fiber core and clad

 position.
 Generally, this is the most precise but takes longer.

 Clad – The fiber is aligned to the fiber Cladding

 Core – The fiber is aligned to the fiber Core

-The fiber cores can also be viewed from different axis:-
+As can be seen the fiber cores can be viewed from different axis as well:-

 Fiber Splicing factors that can affect the “Quality” of your splice.